How to Stay Safe When You’re On Vacation (Especially If You’re Traveling Solo)

 In 2021, I reported for Travel Noire on a sex trafficking lawsuit where a Black woman claimed she was drugged, raped, and trafficked from a major Miami hotel.
 CNBC subsequently picked up the story because these incidents aren’t rare.

 Predators aren’t hiding in the shadows.
 They’re at the same resorts, bars, and pool parties you tag in photos.
-And they’re counting on you being distracted.
+And they’re also counting on you being distracted.

 Real talk from Coming In Hot